-LaTeX supports many worldwide languages by means of some special packages.
-In this article is explained how to import and use those packages to create documents in Korean.
+LaTeX supports many worldwide languages by means of special packages.
+This article explains how to import and use packages to typeset documents containing Korean text.
+A list of Korean typefaces available on Overleaf can be found here.

 \documentclass{article}